[FAQs] The Customer Excellence Agency

 It is customer-centric culture and experience acumen operating as an enterprise belief system, expressed through behavior.
 The difference is not between caring and not caring.
 It is between organizations that rely on recovery and those that are predisposed to deliver well by design.

-Traditional CX often optimizes touchpoints.
+Traditional CX often optimizes touchpoints and pain points.
 Customer Excellence designs systems that connect brand promise to brand delivery.
 It shifts the organization from managing impressions to demonstrating reverence in how customers are valued, understood, and treated.

 What an organization believes becomes visible through what it does consistently, not occasionally.